 We have written up a detailed definition of what we consider an indication of such commitment.
 If you fulfill the requirements that we have laid out, then we are committed to giving you an award in the amount of up to $500 a year as long as you are working toward a minor in one of our offered modern languages.
 To those who want to study more deeply into the world of modern languages and cultures and come seeking a major in either French or Spanish we offer an award of up to $1,000 per year.

 The MLPA is not a scholarship, but a performance award.
 It is based on the performance of the student who commits himself or herself to demonstrating a serious interest in his or her chosen language.
 If a student applies and receives the MLPA, he or she will be expected to fulfill its requirements.
 As a word of warning, the student should be aware that if he or she should fail to meet the award requirements, then the funds provided may be removed, in which case the student is responsible for paying any remaining tuition and fees, and/or eligibility for subsequent semesters may be affected.

 We have many students who receive the MLPA, and we are eager to give it to any full-time student who applies as long as he or she acknowledges that there are some things that we will ask him or her to do.
 These requirements are not outrageous.
 They apply directly to the study of modern language and culture.
 There are plenty of opportunities to fulfill them for the average student, and we are willing to work with you to help you fulfill them to your best ability.
 If you have specific questions, send an e-mail to the Department Administrative Assistant.
-In the meantime, print off the application, fill it out, read through the requirements, sign it and send it to the department.

 If you can check all of the following, then you are eligible for a performance award in modern language study.